 Some people report getting their refund back in a little over one week, but most get it back within two weeks.
-If you want or need access to those funds earlier, a Tax Advance loan is a good option.
+However, others have to wait much longer, which is why a tax advance loan is a fantastic option.

 People claiming the Earned Income Tax Credit (EITC) typically experience a delay in their refund.
-The IRS recently released a statement saying that the earliest a taxpayer can expect their refund if they claim the EITC when filing their 2017 taxes is February 27, 2018.
-This assumes that the filer chooses the e-file option, there aren’t any issues with the tax return, and they are getting their refund via direct deposit.
+The IRS recently released a statement saying that assuming a taxpayer has completed everything correctly, the earliest they can expect their refund if they claim the EITC is the end of February 2019.

 - There’s a much smaller chance that your refund will be delayed when you let professionals handle filing your taxes